fang2hou/RitsuLife/README.md

 - Open-source and 100% Swift.
 - Support English, Chinese, Japanese and Korean.

-Compared with other schedule apps for students from Ritsumeikan University.
+Compared with other schedule apps for students in Ritsumeikan University.

-# Join the team
+# Join
+1. Fork me, and pull request.
-is0385rx#ed.ritsumei.ac.jp (#->@)
+2. is0385rx#ed.ritsumei.ac.jp (#->@)